Pier guide

 Pour Ready can estimate longitudinal bars and closed ties or a spiral from entered bar sizes, count, spacing, and cover.
 Those inputs must come from the plans or responsible professional.
 The tool checks basic geometric feasibility and stock-length quantities; it does not establish structural adequacy, development, splices, hooks, or connections.

-Multiply identical piers carefully
+Estimating multiple identical piers

 Field check: record tube inside diameter, formed height, earth-formed height, and base geometry as four separate items before calculating.